University of Pittsburgh

 Pitt people have defeated polio, unlocked the secrets of DNA, lead the world in organ transplantation, and pioneered TV and heavier-than-air flight, among numerous other accomplishments.

-The exchange agreement between King's and Pitts allows for up to 2 Full Year Equivalent (FYE) places for each institution.
-This equates to two students going for a full academic year OR four students for a single semester OR a mixture of the two.
+The exchange agreement between King's and Pitts allows for up to 3 Full Year Equivalent (FYE) places for each institution.
+This equates to three students going for a full academic year OR six students for a single semester OR a mixture of the two.
+One Full Year place is specifically available to Pharmacy only.

 Eligibility for King's students